ozjongwon/clojure-fabric/README.md

 # Clojure-fabric, Hyperledger Fabric SDK for Clojure using Java SDK

-Clojure-fabric is a Clojure wrapper of Hyperledger Fabric SDK.
+Clojure-fabric is a Clojure wrapper of [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).

 ## Status